Finding the Best Places to Retire Since 2006!

 Climate: Summer temperatures are in the 80s and 90s, and humidity is high.
 Winter temperatures are in the 20s and 30s, and the skies are often overcast.
 The area receives 45 inches of rain and 15 inches of snow on average each year.

-At Least One Hospital Accredited by Joint Commission?
-No, and the nearest one is 50 miles away in Edgewood, Kentucky.
+At Least One Hospital Accredited by Joint Commission: No, but King's Daughters Health has been named a Top 100 Rural Hospital by the Chartis Center for Rural Health.
+The nearest accredited facility is 50 miles away in Edgewood, Kentucky.

 Public Transit: Yes.
 Catch-a-Ride has curb to curb and door to door service.